yoanngrange/new-vraieforet-com/README.md

   2	"Haie"
   3	"Caduc"
 ```
-* "Strate" (the vegetation layer the plant belongs to)
+* "Stratum" (the vegetation layer the plant belongs to)
-* "Sol" (0, 1 or more type.s of supported soil types)
+* "Soil" (0, 1 or more type.s of supported soil types)
-* "Exposition" (0, 1 or more type.s of supported sun exposures)
+* "Exposure" (0, 1 or more type.s of supported sun exposures)
 * "Description" (richtext string)
 * "Wikipedia" (link to wikipedia artile, if any)
-* "PlancheBotanique" (available technical illustration of the plant, if any)
+* "TechIllustration" (available technical illustration of the plant, if any)

 For the lower layer, we chose Node.JS so we could rely on a very simple, usable and open source server-side basis.